“Invest during a pandemic? Are you crazy?”

-Our flagship course, Your First Rental Property, opens for enrollment again in Fall 2020.
+Our flagship course, Your First Rental Property, opens for enrollment again on Monday, November 30th.

 Learn about the course in this video below, or check out this page for FAQs, testimonials, and your chance to join our VIP waitlist.
 When you join, you get a free 7-day crash course on the fundamentals of residential real estate investing.